Preparatory Program for Medical Studies (Post-Baccalaureate Premed)

 Advising and Support

-On the Mies Campus of Illinois Institute of Technology, there are a number of advisers who together constitute the Premedical Advisory Committee (www.iit.edu/premed).
+On the Mies Campus of Illinois Institute of Technology, there are a number of advisers who together constitute the Premedical Advisory Committee (science.iit.edu/pre-medicine).
 Preparatory program students will be assigned an adviser who will be available to counsel them as they plan their program of study and as they prepare their applications to medical school.
 A number of academic support services will be made available to students in the preparatory program.
 In the university’s Academic Resource Center, students can meet with tutors at no expense for additional help in their premedical courses.
 In the Premedical Office, support staff will collect and send letters of recommendation to medical schools.
 Each year the Premedical Office and the AMSA-IIT host a number of events specifically for premedical students including special seminars of medical interest and forums in which current students can learn from experiences of those who have already taken the MCAT or been admitted to medical school.
 Preparatory program students are invited and encouraged to attend weekly colloquia in the biological and chemical sciences and in other departments offering seminars of medical interest.
 Finally, the university's location in the city of Chicago is a special advantage to students in the preparatory program.
 The city is home to six medical schools and numerous hospitals and medical research centers.
 It is also home to the American Medical Association.
 This concentration of medical practice will provide preparatory program students with a wide variety of opportunities to gain experience in both clinical settings and in medical research through volunteer service and paid employment.

 Medical schools expect successful applicants to possess excellent grounding in the premedical sciences.
 The quality of a student’s preparation is measured by the grades earned in premedical courses.
 For this reason, preparatory program students will be held to high academic standards.
 At a minimum, students must maintain a cumulative GPA of 3.00 to remain in the program.
 Likewise, medical schools have high expectations about an applicant’s character.
 Students in the preparatory program are expected to conduct themselves with honesty and integrity, inspiring confidence in their abilities to assume the responsibilities of medical practice.
 Students in the preparatory program are subject to the academic and disciplinary standards detailed in the Illinois Institute of Technology Student Handbook.